seekehr/seekehr/README.md

 ## 🛠️ Tech Stack

-- **Frontend:** React, TypeScript, Tailwind CSS, Bootstrap
+- **Frontend**: React, TypeScript, Tailwind CSS, Bootstrap
-- **Backend:** Node.js, Express, PHP, Laravel, Web3
+- **Backend**: Node.js, Express, PHP, Laravel, Golang, Python, Web3
-- **Database:** MySQL
+- **Database**: MySQL
-- **Other Tools:** Git
+- **Systems & Tools**: Docker, WMI, Git, Bash, Linux
+- **Other**: Web scraping, API integrations, system automation

 ## 🧑‍💼 Experience

-With over 5 years of experience in full-stack development, I've worked on a variety of projects ranging from small startups to larger corporate applications.
-My expertise lies in building scalable web applications and delivering high-quality code.
+With over 5 years of experience in full-stack development and systems programming, I've worked on a variety of projects ranging from small startups to corporate applications.
+My expertise spans building scalable web applications and developing tools for system automation and data collection.

+I specialize in both application development and system-level programming, combining a solid understanding of software engineering with low-level system knowledge.
+And I like tea more than coffee.

 ## 🚀 Projects